 Micronesia's biggest challenge is to find a way of lessening its dependence on foreign aid, with tourism seen as one possibility.

+Wesley Simina was elected president in May 2023.
 The president is elected every four years by Congress.

-The federal government publishes a fortnightly information bulletin and each of the constituent state governments produces its own newsletter.
+Micronesia has no daily newspaper, but the federal government publishes a fortnightly information bulletin and each of the constituent state governments produces its own newsletter.

 Some key dates in Micronesia's history:

-Mid-19th century - Missionary activities and coconut trade begin.
+Mid-19th Century - Missionary activities and coconut trade begin.

 1947 - Micronesia comes under US administration, in the form of the Trust Territory of the Pacific Islands, which was under United Nations authority.